jacebenson/cedar/docs/versioned_docs/version-2.0/toast-notifications.md

 ![Example toast animation](https://user-images.githubusercontent.com/300/110032806-71024680-7ced-11eb-8d69-7f462929815e.gif)

-Redwood supports these notifications out of the box thanks to the [react-hot-toast](https://react-hot-toast.com/) package.
+Cedar supports these notifications out of the box thanks to the [react-hot-toast](https://react-hot-toast.com/) package.
 We'll refer you to their [docs](https://react-hot-toast.com/docs) since they're very thorough, but here's enough to get you going.

 ### Add the `Toaster` Component